iclcv/icl/manual/modules/qt.rst

 **qt::zeros** and **qt::ones**

-  create images in *matlab*-manner. **zeros(100,100,3)** creates an empty 3-channel image of size 100x100. **ones** behave equally, but set all pixel values to 1
+  create images in *matlab*-manner. **zeros(100,100,3)** creates an empty 3-channel image of size 100x100. **ones** behaves equally, but sets all pixel values to 1

 **qt::load**